Skip to main content

 • Maintenance margin is typically lower than initial margin.

-• Liquidation occurs when equity falls below maintenance margin.
+• Liquidation occurs when maintenance margin requirement is not satisfied.

 Fees